-We are glad to deliver our growth and strong financial results.
-We are confident that our leadership, strategy, technologies, and market opportunities will lead to continued growth for our business.
+While 2022 was a tough year to manage, we are confident that our leadership, strategy, technologies, and market opportunities will lead to continued growth for our business.
 We believe Parade is well-positioned to generate favorable results for our shareholders.